Routes & Course

 Queen City Century Route Options

-Those looking for a more leisurely ride, can opt for the 24-mile guided tour of Springfield’s nationally recognized trail and bicycle route system.
-This ride will take riders through Springfield on a mixture of bike paths, paved trail, and local roadways – with stops along the way to check out historical and other sites.
+Those looking for a more leisurely and supported ride can opt for the 24-mile no-drop guided tour of Springfield's nationally recognized trail and bicycle route system.
+This ride will take riders through Springfield on a mixture of bike paths, paved trail, and local roadways - with stops along the way to check out historical and other sites.
+Riders will stay together in a group with the guide, who is a long-time Springfield cyclist who spent a career developing the area's bicycle and trails system.

-You’ll be well supported, with SAG Stops every 8-16 miles and roving SAG ready to help if you run into trouble.
-Whatever your level of interest or fitness, you’ll find a route you’ll enjoy!
-Read on for more details . . .
+You'll be well supported, with SAG Stops every 8-16 miles and roving SAG ready to help if you run into trouble, and a delicious meal at the end of the ride - at our ride afterparty at Mother's Brewing Company.

 Early Packet Pickup